 Orinda is a medium-sized city located in the state of California.
 With a population of 19,730 people and four constituent neighborhoods, Orinda is the 327th largest community in California.

 Orinda home prices are not only among the most expensive in California, but Orinda real estate also consistently ranks among the most expensive in America.

 Orinda is a decidedly white-collar city, with fully 95.83% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Orinda is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Orinda who work in management occupations (25.55%), sales jobs (11.74%), and business and financial occupations (11.73%).

 Also of interest is that Orinda has more people living here who work in computers and math than 95% of the places in the US.

-Orinda is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Orinda is a great place for families with children to consider.
+First of all, many other families with children live here, making Orinda a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Orinda has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Orinda’s overall crime rate is lower than average for the country.

-In Orinda, a lot of people use the subway to get to work every day though Orinda is a relatively small city.
-Those that ride the subway are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, Orinda has a lot of people using the subway to get to and from work every day.
+Most of these people on the subway are using it to get to good jobs in other cities.

 The most common language spoken in Orinda is English.
 Other important languages spoken here include Chinese and Persian.